algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 These instructions — called *machine code* — are binary encoded, quirky and very difficult to work with, so no sane person writes them directly nowadays.
 Instead, we use higher-level programming languages and employ alternative means to feed instructions to the processor.

-From programmer's perspective, there are two types of languages: *compiled* and *interpreted*.
+From the programmer's perspective, there are two types of languages: *compiled* and *interpreted*.
 The former you have to pre-process before executing, while the latter are executed during runtime using an *interpreter*.

 From computer's perspective, there are also two types of languages: *native* and *managed*.
 The former directly execute machine code, while the latter use some sort a *runtime* to do so.

 Since running machine code in an interpreter doesn't make sense, there are in total three types of languages:

-- Interpreted languages, such as Python, JavaScript or Ruby.
+- Interpreted languages, such as Python, JavaScript, or Ruby.
-- Compiled languages with a runtime, such as Java, C# or Erlang (and languages that work on their VMs, such as Scala, F# or Elixir).
+- Compiled languages with a runtime, such as Java, C#, or Erlang (and languages that work on their VMs, such as Scala, F#, or Elixir).
-- Compiled native languages, such as C, Go or Rust.
+- Compiled native languages, such as C, Go, or Rust.

 Interpreters and virtual machines provide flexibility and enable some nice high-level programming features such as dynamic code alteration.
 Unfortunately, there are also unavoidable trade-offs between performance and the benefits that dynamic languages can provide.